Apple iOS’ Latest Update Will Automatically Give Location Data To First Responders

-Safety is priority for Apple, which is why their latest update should be a plus for those in emergency situations.
+Safety is a priority for Apple, which is why their latest update should be a plus for those in emergency situations.

 According to Neowin, Apple’s latest software update, the iOS12 update, will “automatically and securely” share customer’s location and data with emergency responders.
 The update is supposed to be launched later this year and is expected to provide faster and more accurate information for first responders to respond to emergencies.
 This could also be especially helpful to people who are unable to speak or are unsure of their exact location.